Diplo2by/Diplo2by.github.io/about.md

 To sum it all up, most of my effort goes into coming up with puns and alliterations.
 Not to mention broken humour and dank wit.
 Also this is more of short squeeze 4fun blog/journal that doesn't take itself too seriously, in case you feel the contrary, feel free to email me.

 **./Diplo**<br>
-(This user is usually found sharing memes on WhatsApp or queuing up for agame of ARAM on Garena)
+(This user is usually found sharing memes on WhatsApp or queuing up for a game of ARAM on Garena)